-The Clinic Director is responsible for the overall administration of rehabilitation services within the clinic in a manner consistent with our mission and values.
-Responsibilities include, but are not limited to, effective management of clinic operations and performance, supervision of all assigned staff in the clinic, evaluation and treatment of patients, regular communication with leadership team and referral sources, and modeling appropriate professional behavior and leadership at all times.
+The Staff Physical Therapist is responsible for the providing rehabilitation services within the clinic in a manner consistent with our mission and values.
+Responsibilities include, but are not limited to, evaluation and treatment of patients, supervision of PTA and/or PT Tech as assigned, regular communication with referral sources and modeling professional behavior.

 QUALIFICATIONS – Required

 Graduate of an accredited physical therapy program.
 Continuing education is required to maintain licensure.